tomn681/Flow-Matching-and-Diffusion-Models/README.md

   [--samples 25] [--checkpoint best|last|both]
 ```

 Loads the saved `train_config.json`, restores checkpoints, writes grids of reconstructions and random generations into the run directory (suffixes `_best` / `_last` when sampling multiple checkpoints).
 Omit `--run-name` to use the latest run in `checkpoints/`.
+Grids follow the same [-1,1] normalisation and use the saved sample count.

 See the README inside each subdirectory for detailed documentation of the provided modules.